75 (Type 162) 1985 - 1992

 Lifeline 2.4 kg AFFF Hand held Ext fitted - 6/06/22 - Demon Tweeks

-Last but definitely not least I would like to thank Adie Hawkins (AH Motorsport), Alex Jupe (Alexjupemotorsport) and Chris Snowdon and Richard Melvin (CSRacing/Alfagtv6) for all the sage advice, hard work and continuing support.
-As a non-mechanically inclined individual I couldn't have run the car as described without their assistance....Cheers gents!
+I would like to thank Adie Hawkins (AH Motorsport) and Alex Jupe (Alexjupemotorsport) for help in the early years.
+Last, but not least, Chris Snowdon and Richard Melvin (CS Racing/Alfetta gtv6) for all the sage advice, hard work and continuing support that I currently receive.
+As a non-mechanically inclined driver of average ability I could not have enjoyed the car and the whole experience as described without their assistance and friendship....Cheers gents!